OUR DIGITAL WORLD

 "When we get there, I'll take you to my favorite spot!"
 Agumon said.

 Gennai raised a hand to the humans as he stepped into the light.
-"On behalf of the Order, I thank you for what you've done for the Digital World," he said, his own feet slowly lifting off the ground and Oikawa's laptop floating behind him, "and as your friend… I wish you and your world the very best.
+"On behalf of the Order, I thank you for what you've done for the Digital World," he said, his own feet slowly lifting off the ground and Oikawa's computer floating behind him, "and as your friend… I wish you and your world the very best.
 Farewell."

 With that, the twelve digital beings rose upwards like released balloons, waving and shouting to their partners.
 The kids and their families waved back, shouting the Digimon's names and multitudes of thanks.
 Davis could no longer hold his tears back, but still he smiled and laughed as he waved to Veemon, who waved back until he faded away into the light.